cysouw/diathesis/text/c06_prepositions.md

 ### [ NAL | –NL ] *haben* Anticausative+location {#sec:prepositions-haben-caused-location}

 Some verbs allow for both an intransitive stative location [@next a] and caused location [@next b] construction.
-I analyse these verbs as anticausatives (cf. [@sec:case-haben-anticausative] for a similar diathesis without an obligatory locational phrase).
+I analyse these verbs as anticausatives (cf. [@sec:case-haben-anticausative] for a similar diathesis without an obligatory location phrase).

 ::: ex
 a.
 Ich hänge den Pullover in den Schrank.